bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the number of [elements](https://dom.spec.whatwg.org/#concept-element) in the [collection](https://dom.spec.whatwg.org/#concept-collection).

-[HTMLCollection/item](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection/item "The HTMLCollection method item() returns the node located at the specified offset into the collection.")
+[HTMLCollection/item](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection/item 'The HTMLCollection method item() returns the node located at the specified offset into the collection.')

 In all current engines.